 Good question!
 A Tiny Forest is a dense, native woodland about the size of a tennis court – each one is packed full of around 1,000 trees.
 The idea is to replicate a natural woodland, using 25 different native trees.

-We planted the first five Tiny Forest in Wales in February 2021.
+We planted the first six Tiny Forest in Wales in 2021.

 Don’t be fooled by their small size – a Tiny Forest can have a big impact.